 The Somerset Parent Carer Forum makes sure parent carers’ voices and children’s needs are being heard at all levels within health, education and social care services.

-There is an Engagement and Participation Strategy to support children and young people with SEND to be engaged in participation and this is part of Somerset’s overall strategy for children and young people to be part of decision making and service improvement, outlined in the Children and Young People’s Plan.
+There is an Engagement and Participation Strategy to support children and young people with Special Educational Needs and/or Disabilities (SEND) to be engaged in participation and this is part of Somerset’s overall strategy for children and young people to be part of decision making and service improvement, outlined in the Children and Young People’s Plan.
 The SEND Collaboration Framework shows the different ways we plan to collaborate and keep you updated.

 This toolkit has been designed to help services and organisations to engage with the young people and their families whom they want to hear about service improvement.